HCESrl/php-responsive-image-sizes/README.md

 * **$widthOnPage** integer, default is 100, see js library docs for further informations;
 * **$topSize** integer, default is 1920, see js library docs for further informations;

-if you want to use a custom set of BaseSizes, you should declare an array that matches the following schema to use as second constructor argument:
+if you want to use a custom set of BaseSizes, you should declare an array that matches the following schema, and use it as second BaseSizes class constructor's argument:
 ```
 [
     'desktop' => [